-The new facility will be located in Tai Seng, one of Singapore’s five data centre clusters.
+The new facility will be located in Tai Seng, one of Singapore's five data center clusters.

 The first phase of SG4 IBX has more than 45,400 square feet (4,220 square meters) of colocation space, offering an initial capacity of 1,400 cabinets.

 The facility will accommodate more than 4,000 cabinets at full build out, with a total colocation space of more than 132,180 square feet (approximately 12,280 square meters).

 It will be directly connected to the three existing Equinix IBX data centers in Singapore via low-latency dark fibre links, and as such enables customers to securely interconnect with more than 695 companies from different industries, including financial services, cloud services, biomedical sciences, IT, communications, media, physical sciences and engineering.

 This also includes a broad range of network services from more than 210 global networks and more than 190 cloud and IT service providers, Equinix states.